chriskirknielsen/dotcom-2024/src/content/posts/2022/2022-08-24-eleventy-within-eleventy-to-compile-when-you-compile-precompiling-reused-assets.md

 Given [the callback is always the last argument in an async Nunjucks filter](https://www.11ty.dev/docs/languages/nunjucks/#asynchronous-nunjucks-filters), I used rest parameters to get an array of the arguments.
 By using `.pop()`, I get the last value in the `rest` array, no matter the length, and it is removed from the array.
 Whatever is left is either the cache key, or if the filter was used without a second argument, the array will have no items, so I define the key as `null`.

 Running Eleventy in Eleventy is a fun challenge, but this caching solution is simple, elegant, and also quicker!
 I ran my build five times and the caching technique was significantly faster.
 On average, precompiling took 3.36 seconds, while caching took 2.15 seconds.
-It's not really surprising, but a 36% build-time decrease is definitely better.
+It’s not really surprising, but a 36% build-time decrease is definitely better.

 So there you have it.
 My hacky solution is not a great idea for my use case.
-But if you have some, please let me know, I'd be super curious to hear what you come up with!
+But if you have some, please let me know, I’d be super curious to hear what you come up with!